akanksha0513/java-circleci/README.md

   - [Legion of the Bouncy Castle](https://www.bouncycastle.org/latest_releases.html)
   - [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 8 Download](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)

-We can now tell CircleCI how to make use of our overlay.
+We can now tell CircleCI how to make use of your overlay.

 #### 3. Rsync the Overlay